-Back this coming year is the popular 3 Peaks Walking Break which provides an opportunity to summit some of the county’s highest peaks.
-Last year we climbed all of the classic mountains on the well known route which attracts hundreds of walkers to challenge themselves within 12 hours to complete the circuit.
-That route therefore gets very busy on those challenge days.
-This year we plan to take on 3 different peaks, all of which are higher than the classic Pen-y-gent.
+The popular 3 Peaks Walking Break will be back in 2023 providing an opportunity to summit some of the county’s highest peaks.
+Having run this itinerary for 3 years now, we were forced to climb some alternative summits as repeat guests had already conquered all of the classic mountains.
+This year however we return to the iconic peaks once more.
 Each day we will climb to within the region of 700m to take in the spectacular scenery of the Yorkshire Dales.

-As with all the breaks at the Lodge, expect to be well fed and watered, well rested in luxurious beds and well looked after but with a few little summits to conquer over the three days!
-Ably and enthusiastically led by Penny, we will take on such peaks as Great Shunner Fell (716m,) Buckden Pike and Great Whernside (702m/704m) and Wild Boar Fell (708m.)
-With one or two peaks each day it will also be possible to explore the Dales without the crowds, stop for refreshments and take in the remote countryside.
+As with all the breaks at the Lodge, expect to be well fed and watered, well rested in luxurious beds and well looked after but with a few little summits to take on over the three days!
+Ably and enthusiastically led by Penny, we will tackle Whernside (736m,) Ingleborough (723m) and Pen-y-gent (694m.)
+With one peak each day it will also be possible to explore the Dales without the crowds, stop for refreshments and take in the remote countryside.
 That's the plan – so we can all gain a sense of achievement without racing the clock and enjoy a satisfying, fulfilling but challenging break.
 This itinerary is more physically challenging than our standard Walking Breaks but, if that’s what you are after, please join us.

 The proposed itinerary is below: